shivii/Real-Strike-off-dataset/README.md

 # Real-Strike-off-dataset
-This dataset has been manually curated from actual student notebooks
+This dataset has been manually curated from actual student notebooks.

+it has been used in for strike-off removal in Variable CycleGAN https://github.com/shivii/VCGAN.git.

 # Citation
 If you use this code for you research please cite our papers.